Speeding up E2B

 Copy the TextMinimal MyE2B.cfg file from the \_ISO\docs\Templates folder to the \_ISO folder.

-Note that fonts and non-English languages are not supported in text mode.
-Use English only.
+Note that fonts and non-English characters are not supported in text mode.
+Use English characters only.

-Also, the E2B_Editor does not work correctly if you use it to edit a text-mode .cfg file the editor only works with graphics-mode menus.
+Also, the E2B_Editor does not work correctly if you use it to edit a text-mode MyE2B.cfg file containing GFX=NONE – the E2B_Editor only works with graphics-mode menus.

 4. Use a FAT32 E2B drive